syncfusion-content/flutter-docs/Flutter/maps/data-labels.md

 You can trim or remove the data label when it is overflowed from the shape using the `overflowMode` property in the `dataLabelSettings` property.
 The default value of the `overflowMode` property is `MapLabelOverflowMode.none`.

 By default, the data labels will render even if it overflows from the shape.
-Using this property, it is possible to remove or trim the data labels based on the available space.

 {% tabs %}
 {% highlight Dart %}